-Local authorities play a leading role in climate change mitigation.
+Local authorities play a leading role in climate change mitigation and adaptation.
 Participation in the Covenant of Mayors for Climate & Energy supports them in this endeavour, by providing them the recognition, resources and networking opportunities necessary to take their energy and climate commitments to the next level.

 Who is eligible?

 The Covenant of Mayors for Climate and Energy is open to all local authorities democratically constituted with/by elected representatives, whatever their size and whatever the stage of implementation of their energy and climate policies.